Program Basics Figures

-Looking ahead, the price of natural gas is expected to remain low for the foreseeable future as improvements in drilling technologies and techniques continue to reduce the cost of extraction.
-In addition, the existing fleet of coal-fired EGUs continues to age.
-With a continued (but reduced) tax credit and declining capital costs, solar capacity is projected to grow through 2050, while tax credits that phase out for plants entering service through 2023 provide incentives for new wind capacity in the near-term.
-Some power generators have announced that they expect to continue to change their generation mix away from coal-fired generation and toward natural-gas fired generation, renewables, and more deployment of energy efficiency measures.
-All these factors, in total, have resulted in declining power sector emissions in recent years, a trend that is expected to continue going forward.
+While the current and near-term expectations for natural gas prices are higher than recent historical levels, the price of natural gas is expected to decline to lower levels in the medium and long term.1 In addition, the existing fleet of coal-fired power plants continues to age.
+With a continued (but reduced) tax credit and declining capital costs, solar capacity is projected to grow through 2050, while tax credits that phase out for plants entering service through 2023 provide incentives for new wind capacity in the near-term.2 Some power generators have announced that they expect to continue to change their generation mix away from coal-fired generation and toward natural-gas fired generation, renewables, and more deployment of energy efficiency measures.3 All these factors, in total, have resulted in declining power sector emissions in recent years, a trend that is expected to continue.

 Acid Rain Program

 Title IV of the 1990 Clean Air Act Amendments established the ARP to address acid deposition nationwide by reducing annual SO₂ and NOₓ emissions from fossil fuel-fired power plants.
-In contrast to traditional command and control regulatory methods that establish specific emissions limitations, the ARP SO₂ program introduced a landmark allowance trading system that harnessed the economic incentives of the market to reduce pollution.
-This market-based cap and trade program was implemented in two phases.
-Phase I began in 1995 and affected the most polluting coal-burning units in 21 eastern and midwestern states.
+In contrast to traditional command and control regulatory methods that establish specific emissions limitations, the ARP SO₂ program introduced a landmark emissions trading system that harnessed the economic incentives of the market to reduce pollution.
+This market-based emissions trading program was implemented in two phases.
+Phase I began in 1995 and affected the most polluting units, largely coal-fired, in 21 eastern and midwestern states.
 Phase II began in 2000 and expanded the program to include other units fired by coal, oil, and gas in the contiguous U.S. Under Phase II, Congress also tightened the annual SO₂ emissions cap, with a permanent annual cap set at 8.95 million allowances starting in 2010.
 The NOₓ program has a similar results-oriented approach and ensures program integrity through measurement and reporting.
-However, it does not cap NOₓ emissions, nor does it utilize an allowance trading system.
+However, it does not cap NOₓ emissions, nor does it utilize an emissions trading system.
 Instead, the ARP NOₓ program provisions apply boiler-specific NOₓ emission limits – or rates – in pounds per million British thermal units (lb/mmBtu) on certain coal-fired boilers.
 There is a degree of flexibility, however.
-Units under common control can comply using emission rate averaging plans, subject to requirements ensuring that the total mass emissions from the units in an averaging plan do not exceed the total mass emissions the units would have emitted at their individual emission rate limits.
+Units under common control, which are owned or operated by the same company, can comply using emission rate averaging plans, subject to requirements ensuring that the total mass emissions from the units in an averaging plan do not exceed the total mass emissions the units would have emitted at their individual emission rate limits.